CarlosMeloP/Unity-Random-Duplicate/README.md

 Small tool to random duplicate objects, useful when creating/designing levels by hand

 # Usage
+You can clone the repo on your machine and add the folder in your project, or just download the package.

 Go to `Window -> Random Duplicate -> Settings` to set your preferences, like:
 - Scale on different axis
   - X